icefields/Power-Ampache-2/README.md

 - Create, edit, share your playlists
   <br>

+**📱 CONNECT TO AMPACHE MUSIC SERVERS**
+With Power Ampache 2, you can effortlessly connect to Ampache servers and freely listen to music, without any tracker or ads.
+You can even download the music you want for offline use, or share with friends.

+**🚀 LIGHTNING-FAST AND LIGHTWEIGHT:**
+Despite its powerful features, Power Ampache 2 boasts a remarkable performance, making it quick and easy to listen music at full quality (FLAC support coming soon), create your own playlists (public or private) and queue.
+Experience speed and efficiency while enjoying your favourite music.

+**🔐 ENHANCED PRIVACY:**
+Your data is not collected and sold, there are no ads in the app.

+**🔍 EFFICIENT SONG SEARCH:**
+Power Ampache 2 provides a quick and efficient search for finding songs/albums/artists/playlists.
+Find what you need, when you need it.

+**🌈 MODERN DESIGN & USER-FRIENDLY INTERFACE:**
+Enjoy a clean, modern design with a user-friendly interface.
+The app features a material3 design, MaterialYou and other themes, providing a visually appealing and comfortable user experience.

+**🌐 OPEN-SOURCE TRANSPARENCY:**
+Power Ampache app is completely free of ads and does not request unnecessary permissions.
+Moreover, it is fully open-source, providing you with peace of mind, as you have access to the source code for security and privacy audits.

+* * *

 ## Contributing
 Power Ampache 2 is developed using Clean Architecture on top of MVVM, following SOLID principles.<br>
 ***A complete contribution readme coming soon***.
 In the meantime, before starting any contribution, please contact me for an overview of the design patterns, code style and libraries used.